 Hazardous and toxic materials used for semiconductor fabrication, if improperly stored, produced, transported, handled, or disposed of, may affect air quality, water quality, and human health and safety; these effects are also analyzed in Sections 3.5, 3.6, and 3.7, respectively.
 While those sections focused on the effects that certain chemical substances may have on specific resource areas, this section focuses on the general effects that may result from the storage of numerous chemical substances at semiconductor fabrication facilities.
 CPO has compiled in Appendix D a representative, non-exhaustive list of chemical substances that CPO has identified as historically or currently used at semiconductor fabrication facilities.
-The types of chemicals used at semiconductor fabrication facilities and their specific applications may vary among facilities.
+The types of chemicals used at semiconductor fabrication facilities.